tigert1998/skeletal-animation/readme.md

-# Skeletal Animation

-This repository is a demo of skeletal animation.
-I use [assimp](http://assimp.org/) to load `fbx` format model including its binding animation. [glm](https://glm.g-truc.net/) is applied to deal with mathematics related works, mainly about matrix transformations.
-Rendering is implemented with OpenGL 4.1.
+# Tiger Rendering Engine

 ## Build

-News: the building system switches from premake to CMake now.
+This repository follows the standard CMake building procedure.
+Before building, run `configure.py` to download the `glad` package.
-OpenGL 4.1 is used because 4.1 is the latest version MacOS supports:smile:.
+OpenGL 4.1 is used because 4.1 is the latest version MacOS supports.
-Use apt to install assimp on ubuntu, brew on MacOS or other package managers.
+So this repository can stay cross-platform.

 ```
 # download assimp manually